marijnh/Eloquent-JavaScript/18_http.md

 {{index "multiple attribute", "drop-down menu"}}

 Select fields also have a variant that is more akin to a list of checkboxes, rather than radio boxes.
 When given the `multiple` attribute, a `<select>` tag will allow the user to select any number of options, rather than just a single option.
-This will, in most browsers, show up differently than a normal select field, which is typically drawn as a _drop-down_ control that shows the options only when you open it.
+Whereas a regular select field is drawn as a _drop-down_ control, which shows the inactive options only when you open it, a field with `multiple` enabled shows multiple options at the same time, allowing the user to enable or disable them individually.

 {{index "option (HTML tag)", "value attribute"}}